 Royal Unibrew is exposed to non-compliance with anti-corruption legislation through employees’, suppliers’ and partners’ violations, and is also exposed to potential legal and financial implications of such non-compliance.

-Royal Unibrew’s business must always be conducted in full compliance with existing local and international competition legislation; irrespective of the place of operation.
+Royal Unibrew’s business must always be conducted in full compliance with existing local and international competition law; irrespective of the place of operation.

-Royal Unibrew has a competition law compliance programme comprising a manual and guidelines.
-The programme includes regular training and follow-up towards relevant employees, eg through regular internal controls.
+Royal Unibrew’s competition law compliance program comprises a manual and guidelines, and includes regular training and follow-up towards relevant employees, e.g. through regular internal controls.

-Royal Unibrew is exposed to non-compliance with competition legislation through employees’ violations of competition rules in the countries in which Royal Unibrew sells and distributes its products.
+Royal Unibrew is exposed to non-compliance with competition law through employees’ violations of the competition rules in the countries in which Royal Unibrew sells and distributes its products.

-Royal Unibrew did not note any violations of competition legislation in 2016.
+Royal Unibrew did not note any violations of competition law in 2018.

 Tax policy and tax payment

-Royal Unibrew operates in a number of countries and is therefore subject to both national and international tax rules.
+Royal Unibrew operates in a number of predominately European countries and is therefore subject to both national and international tax rules.
 At the same time, the nature of Royal Unibrew’s business implies that both direct and excise duties are paid in the individual markets.
-Through its tax payments, Royal Unibrew contributes positively to society in the respective countries – as it does by creating jobs and using sub-suppliers.
+Through its tax payments, Royal Unibrew contributes positively to society in the respective countries – as it does by creating jobs and using predominately local suppliers.

 The following general principles apply to Royal Unibrew’s management of tax issues:

-- Royal Unibrew pays taxes on its activities in the countries in which the activities are carried out, and no special tax structures for the purpose of tax optimisation are applied.
+- Royal Unibrew pays taxes on its activities in the countries in which the activities are carried out, and no special tax structures for the purpose of tax optimization are applied.

-- Royal Unibrew endeavours to live up to national and international tax legislation at all times and sets out to enter into an open and constructive dialogue with the tax authorities.
+- Royal Unibrew always endeavors to live up to national and international tax legislation and sets out to enter into an open and constructive dialogue with the tax authorities.

-- Royal Unibrew has developed an internal organisation and has laid down well-defined control procedures designed to ensure compliance with tax legislation.
+- Royal Unibrew has an internal organization which monitor, and control procedures designed to ensure compliance with tax legislation.

 - Royal Unibrew wants to communicate openly and fairly about its tax policy and tax payments.

-Royal Unibrew continuously updates its processes and documentation of tax legislation compliance in all the countries in which the Company operates.
+In 2018, Royal Unibrew updated its processes and documentation of tax legislation compliance in all the countries in which the Company operates.

-In 2016, the effective tax rate was 21% of profit for the year (2015: 21%).
-Royal Unibrew paid corporation tax of DKK 211 million on its operating activities (2015: DKK 197 million).
+In 2018, the effective tax rate was 22% of profit for the year (2017: 21%).
+Royal Unibrew paid corporation tax of DKK 251 million on its operating activities (2017: DKK 246 million).
 In addition to that, Royal Unibrew’s activities generate other considerable tax payments, including excise duties on beer, mineral water and other items, VAT, personal taxes and social security contributions.
-The total contribution through taxes in 2016 amounted to DKK 5.0 billion (2017: 4.7. billion).
+The total contribution through taxes in 2018 amounted to DKK 5.0 billion (2017: 4.7. billion).
 Primarily, the increase in tax contribution relates to changes in excise duties and VAT.
 Moreover, the acquisitions and the positive result for the group also resulted in higher company taxes.